Saturday, November 3, 2018

 The Uniqueness Of Trinitarian Monotheism

 In simplest terms, polytheism is belief in the existence of multiple gods.
-Examples would include the Roman pantheon of gods and Hinduism.
+Cited examples could range anywhere from the Roman pantheon of gods to religions that still thrive such as Hinduism.
 It is both an ancient and modern concept.
-The purpose of this article is to illustrate the fundamental logical dilemma for polytheistic worldviews, which is rooted in the fact that the gods of such religions do not function in perfect harmony with each other.
+The fundamental logical dilemma for polytheistic worldviews is rooted in the fact that the gods of such religions do not function in perfect harmony with each other.
 They certainly are diverse.
 Such gods are by no means unified.

 In a polytheistic framework, there is no final arbitrator of truth.
 The deities fight amongst each other.
 In Greco-Roman literature, gods killed and stole wives from each other.
 They spitefully contradicted and blasphemed one another.
 The gods of polytheistic religions are subject to defeat.
 Thus, morality is rendered subjective in a polytheistic worldview.
 Peace becomes nonexistent.
 Chaos abounds fully.
 Of what avail is polytheism to our lives?